Zerubbabel: The Prophecy of Haggai

 Furthermore, Rose makes this claim because the prophecy does not claim that Zerubbabel will become king:

-"The absence of any reference to the Davidic line from which Zerubbabel came, and the failure to use words like "melech" ... (related to the title of King)...point in a different direction".

 Zechariah

 Falling in line with the rest of the twelve prophetic books of the Hebrew Bible (the Nevi'im), the book of Zechariah describes a hope for a future king, beyond the current leader Zerubbabel, and further establishes a portrayal of this future king.
 Anthony Petterson argues that the standard explanation of Haggai and Zechariah's prophecies, in which Zerubbabel was supposed to be the restorer of the Davidic dynasty but never fulfilled these expectations, does not actually stand as an explanation of the final form of these texts.

 Zerubbabel's name is mentioned four times throughout Zechariah 1–8, and all of these instances occur in one short oracle written in chapter 4.
 Any other references to Zerubbabel throughout this book are guesses or theories as to his significance.
 Zechariah 4:1–3 gives a vision that was had by Zechariah of a lampstand with a bowl on it.
 Upon that are seven lamps, each with seven lips.
 There are two olive trees, one to the right of the bowl and one to the left.
 The explanation, told by the angel that Zechariah is conversing with, is as follows: